nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

       $('#status_box').modal({backdrop:true, show:true})
     }

 Generates a general box dialog with a provided title and body.
+Used to allow us to show a dialog with a custom title and body.

 The decline_box_show Function
 -----------------------------